Lecrapouille/TimedPetriNetEditor/README.md

 - `E` key: is the current timed Petri net a timed graph event?
 - `C` key: show the first critical circuit if and only if the Petri net is a graph event.
-- `J` key: export the graph event into a Julia script file (for example named `GraphEvent-gen.jl`) if and only if the Petri net is a graph event.
-- `X` key: export the Petri net as LaTeX file (for example named `petri-gen.tex`).
-- `Y` key: export the Petri net as Symfony workflow file (for example named `petri-gen.yaml`).
-- `P` key: export the Petri net as Graphviz file (for example named `petri-gen.gv`).
-- `D` key: export the Petri net as Draw.io file (for example named `petri-gen.drawio`).
-- `G` key: export the Petri net as Grafcet into a C++ header file (for example named `Grafcet-gen.hpp`).
-- `K` key: export the Petri net for https://gitlab.com/porky11/pn-editor.
 - `F1` key: take a screenshot of the application.
 - `H` key: show this help.
-- `Up`, `Down`, `Right`, `Left` keys: move the view.

 ## Work in progress

+- The whole GUI is currently in refacto.
+It will change a lot in next commits.
-- Time duration cannot yet be edited. *Workaround:* save the Petri net to JSON file and edit with a text editor, then reload the file.
+- Time duration are not yet correctly editable from the net.
+Use the menu instead.
-- No input node generating periodically tokens is yet made. *Workaround:* during the simulation the user can add a new token to any desired places selected by the mouse cursor and the `+` key.
 - Showing critical cycles for graph events does not support having transitions without predecessors (inputs).
 For example this Petri net: `T0 -> P0 -> T1`.
   *Workaround:* Either modify your net either by removing your inputs or making inputs cycling to themselves with a `-inf` time (which makes duality issues).
 - Not all error messages are displayed on the GUI.
 Read the logs on your Unix console.
-- We cannot move or zoom the Petri net or select several nodes.
-We cannot change the color of nodes and arcs.
+- We cannot change the color of nodes and arcs.
 We cannot merge several nodes into a sub-net for simplifying the net.
 Cannot delete arcs.
 Cannot make undo/redo actions.
+- Use bezier to draw arcs.
+Text and arrows are mixed together.
 - Julia API: missing add/remove arcs.
+- Code for some export/import files are here but not yet done.

 ## What are Petri nets, timed Petri nets, timed event graph?